The Regional prehistory Museum of Menton

 In the basement, the "Trésors d'épaves" exhibition retraces the history of our region through hundreds of archaeological remains plucked from the depths of the seabed.

 All year except Tuesdays, January 1, May 1, November 1 and December 25.
-Wednesday to Sunday, 10am to 12:30pm and 2pm to 6pm.
-Difficult access for people with reduced mobility.
+From 10am to 12:30pm and from 2pm to 6pm.
+Difficult or impossible access for people with reduced mobility.

 Pass validation at the museum ticket office.